rancher/lasso/pkg/cache/sql/Readme.md

 drivers is [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3).
 This driver is not being used because it requires enabling the cgo option when compiling and at the moment lasso's main consumer, rancher, does not compile with cgo.
 We did not want the SQL informer to be the sole driver in switching to using cgo.
 Instead, modernc's driver which is in pure golang.
-Side-by-side comparisons can be found indicating the cgo version is, as expect, more performant.
+Side-by-side comparisons can be found indicating the cgo version is, as expected, more performant.
 If in the future it is deemed worthwhile then the driver can be easily switched following these steps:
 1. Replace empty import in `pkg/cache/sql/store`.
 Change `_ "modernc.org/sqlite"` to `_ "github.com/mattn/go-sqlite3"`.
 2. In `attachdriver` package, register `SQLDriver` struct from `mattn/gosqlite3` instead of `Driver` from `modernc.org/sqlite`.